The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 ##### Code and design reviews

 - Code reviews are required for medium and long-turn projects and for any project touching durable infrastructure like datalab.
-These will be conducted in github.

 - Projects will receive a design review at the outset to talk about goals/structure and throughout the project as needed for fine tuning
 - Jon and Lily will sign off on all projects before they are published.